hwmhht/hht204806/Lesson-6:-Shaders-for-the-software-renderer.md

 **Recall that all my source code here is meant to be compared with yours.
 Do not use my code, write your own.
 I am a bad programmer.
 Please, do the most insane shaders and send me images, I'll post them here.**

-Time for fun.
+Time for fun!
 First of all, let us check the current state of the [source code](https://github.com/ssloy/tinyrenderer/tree/f037c7a0517a632c7391b35131f9746a8f8bb235):

 * geometry.cpp+.h — 218 lines
 * model.cpp+.h — 139 lines